stevezg/stevezg/README.md

   - Whitewater Kayaking 🌊
 - **Aviation**: I'm a licensed pilot ✈️

-## 🌱 Currently

-- **Working On**: Developing innovative digital marketing solutions for Starbucks, with a focus on enhancing the experience of digital menu boards.
-Always working on side projects too, like personal apps and business ideas.
-- **Learning**: Always exploring advancements in tech.
-Lately, I've been especially interested in spatial computing, robotics, blockchain, and keeping up with the latest in AI.

 ## 🛠️ Skills

 - **Programming Languages**: C++, Java, Typescript, Python, Swift